All Episodes

 It doesn't take them a minute to figure out if you're suspect or not.

-They're usually from the Army Intelligence, college degrees, and they could tell in a very short time with the training that they have, if they need to if this person needs to be scrutinized anymore or not.
+They're usually from the Army intelligence, college degrees, and they can tell in a very short time with the training that they have if this person needs to be scrutinized anymore or not.

-And if it's serious, and because of that, people tolerate it much more than what you're tolerating now.
+And because of that, people tolerate it much more than what you're tolerating now.

 I understand.